mjbtherapy.com

 I help kids.
 I help them develop skills to manage their anxious, sad, and angry feelings and discern those feelings that are often the result of bigger issues—such as learning disabilities, academic issues, parental separation, divorce or remarriage, peer issues, and/or other sources of stress or trauma.
 I help adults.
 I help them through difficult transitional periods–from personal struggles with identity or emotions to individuation, relationships, and LGBTQI+ issues.
 I also help people work through personal traumas, including being in a relationship with a person that has a substance abuse history.
 I also help couples.
 I help them learn to respond and work with each other and on their relationship, instead of just reacting to each other in a cyclical pattern.
 I help them slow down and pay attention to how they communicate with and to each other, as well as how to understand their own individual pattern and behaviors, and how they impact their partner's so they can more effectively and empathetically move towards each other instead of away.

 I believe my work with children and families has given me a solid understanding of what kind of issues can and do impact peoples lives, not just young lives.
 I believe that working with children and families has given me an even greater understanding as to how emotional issues can manifest and impact people much later on in life if they are left unaddressed.
-I believe my experience working with children and families has also allowed me a broader perspective and ability to work with people of all ages and backgrounds—and that, although I specialize in working with kids, I do not limit my work only to that specific clientele—I truly enjoy helping people of all ages and backgrounds learn to live more full and peaceful lives.
+I believe my experience working with children and families has also allowed me a broader perspective and ability to work with people of all ages and backgrounds.
+Although I specialize in working with kids, I do not limit my work only to that specific clientele—I truly enjoy helping people of all ages and backgrounds learn to live more full and peaceful lives.

 I am a relational, strengths-based therapist who has an eclectic approach.
 While the roots of my theoretical orientation are psychodynamic and attachment based, I do use a lot of work with cognitive behavioral, family systems, and existential approaches and concepts to help with each person’s individual needs.
 I rely on humor and compassion to connect along with the solid belief that each person is the expert on their own life.
 My goal is to encourage and teach children and adolescents to express themselves in a safe and appropriate way so they can healthfully experience the full range of their feelings.
 I encourage contemplation, reflection and authentic expression while also helping kids to raise their awareness of themselves and in relation to others.